-Mike Bell embarks on his third season at Florida State serving as an associate head coach with his primary duties including oversight of the Seminole pitching staff and assisting in the recruiting process.
+Mike Bell enters his fifth season at Florida State serving as an associate head coach with his primary duties including oversight of the Seminole pitching staff and assisting in the recruiting process.

 In all, seven Seminole pitchers finished the 2012 season with an ERA below 3.50 including NCBWA Stopper of the Year finalist and Dick Howser Trophy semifinalist Robert Benincasa.
 The junior right hander had a career year going 4-2 with 16 saves and a 1.32 ERA in 32 appearances.
 His 16 saves were the second most in a single-season in Florida State history and tied for the sixth most in the career annals.
 Benincasa was recognized as a first team All-American by Baseball America, NCBWA and Perfect Game and was a seventh round draft pick by the Washington Nationals.
-After a successful first season back at his alma mater, Bell was named the top assistant coach of 2012 by Perfect Game USA.
+His first season back also saw the Seminoles make a return trip to the College World Series and a fourth place finish.
+For his efforts, Bell was named the top assistant coach of 2012 by Perfect Game USA.

 Scott Sitz and Brandon Leibrandt each won 10 games, while Luke Weaver led all Seminole pitchers in innings pitched (98.1) and strikeouts (119).
 Eight pitchers finished the season with an ERA below 3.50, while three starters threw over 89.0 innings.
 Sitz was named a third team All-American by Louisville Slugger and Weaver became the 16th Seminole to play for Team USA and the first since 2010 after accepting an invitation to play with the Collegiate National Team during the summer of 2013.